Michael Lind

 Michael Lind (born April 23, 1962) is an American writer and academic.
-He has explained and defended the tradition of American democratic nationalism in a number of books, beginning with The Next American Nation (1995).
+He has explained and defended the tradition of American democratic nationalism in a number of books, beginning with The Next American Nation: The New Nationalism and the Fourth American Revolution (1995).
 He is currently a professor at the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin.

 Early life

 Lind is a fifth-generation Central Texan, of Swedish, English, Scottish and possibly German Jewish descent.
 Born in Austin, he was educated in Austin public schools.
 His father, Charles Ray Lind, was an assistant attorney general of Texas, and his mother, Marcia Hearon Lind, was a public school teacher and principal.
 He attended the Plan II Liberal Arts Honors Program at the University of Texas at Austin, graduating in 1982 with honors.
 He received a master's degree in International Relations from Yale University in 1985 and a J.D. from the University of Texas Law School in 1988.